Dream World (Thailand)

 Dream World (ดรีมเวิลด์, [drīːm wɤ̄ːw, –wɤ̄ːɫ]) is an amusement park in Thanyaburi district, Pathum Thani province, Thailand.
-The park includes three roller coasters and various other attractions.
+The park includes three roller coasters and multiple other rides and attractions.

 History

-Dream World was established by the Kitiparaphon family who operated an amusement park business.
-Dream World opened on November 12th, 1993 and occupies an area of approximately 25 hectares.
+Established by the Kitiparaphon family, it was opened to the public on 12 November 1993.
+Across approximately 25 hectares, the park is divided into four distinct zones.

 Attractions

-The park is divided into several zones such as: Dream World Plaza, Dream Gardens, Fantasy Land, and Adventure Land.
+The four zones of the park are: Dream World Plaza, Dream Gardens, Fantasy Land, and Adventure Land.
 The interior of the park is filled with over 40 imported thrill rides and family attractions.
-The park's main attraction is the park's hanging roller coaster, which is in the middle of Adventure Land, and a model of the Grand Canyon as part of a river rafting attraction.
+The park's main attraction is a hanging roller coaster, which is in the middle of Adventure Land, and a model of the Grand Canyon as part of a river rafting attraction.

 Dream World Plaza

 This includes the main entrance to the park and an area modeled after Disneyland's Main Street USA.
 It is filled with shops and buildings that are fantasy-themed.